cloudposse/terraform-aws-components/modules/aws-shield/README.md

 ---
 title: "Component: `aws-shield`"
 tags:
-  - component
+  - component/aws-shield
-  - layer/compliance
+  - layer/security-and-compliance
-  - aws
+  - provider/aws
 ---

 This component is responsible for enabling AWS Shield Advanced Protection for the following resources: